 - Assess student learning in a technology rich environment

-The Advanced Certificate in Educational Technology and New Literacies program is intended for master's, post-master's, and non-degree students interested solely in the Certificate.
+The advanced graduate certificate in Educational Technology and New Literacies program is intended for master's, post-master's, and non-degree students interested solely in the certificate.
 The program is appropriate for any students interested in issues of technology in education and 21st century literacies.
-Students enrolled in any GSE program, preparing for careers in teaching, administration, counseling, or research may obtain the Certificate along with their degree.
-Students in graduate programs outside GSE who have an interest in education are also welcome, as are persons from the community who are interested in the Certificate without any accompanying degrees.
+Students enrolled in any Graduate School of Education (GSE) program, preparing for careers in teaching, administration, counseling, or research may obtain the certificate along with their degree.
+Students in graduate programs outside GSE who have an interest in education are also welcome, as are persons from the community who are interested in the certificate without any accompanying degrees.

 In collaboration with a faculty advisor, students develop individualized course plans suitable for their professional context and goals.
 The program total of 15 credit hours includes one course from each category, selected with advisor approval, and a Capstone Event.